When it comes to nutrition for kids, what makes a balanced meal?

 - Use a copy as a menu for restaurant play, and let the servers make suggestions, make their own meals, and take orders for each food group.

 - Bring along a copy to the supermarket and let kids mark the sections each time they spot a food that belongs.
-Talk about the results: Which foods did they see the most of?
+Talk about the results: Which foods did they see the most?
 Were they in a cold place or a warm place?
 The middle of the store or the sides?

 - Post a copy in the kitchen and mark the different sections with stamps or stickers to track what you eat.
 Assign each family member a different type of marker to make it a game: Eat a balanced diet to win!